“A great photograph is a full expression of what one feels about what is being

 "Art is the affirmation of life" - Alfred Steiglitz

-Photography has been primary my medium for creativity and art for the last 35 years.
+Photography has been my primary medium for creativity and art for the last 35 years.

 I started doing photography when I was 5 yrs old (before piano and music studies).
 My first photographs that I still remember making, when I was five, were of Bronx Zoo animals, mostly in very plain bare enclosures.
 They were made with a Baby Brownie Special (my first camera) and b/w 127 film.
-I made an album-book of my pictures after my mom had them developed and printed.
+I made an book of my pictures after my mom had them developed and printed.
 Those photos were long ago lost, but having them to look at as a kid allowed me to reflect on each, even though I didn't know the words then for my feelings.

 When I was a kid photography was for me part of being a naturalist and scientist.
 Using a small camera and an exposure meter.
 Recording home lab experiments, science projects, museum trips, specimens collected, exploring our backyard, and in the woods and fields and ponds near our house.
 Making notebooks with pictures and photos pasted in, about my world.